 current level of consciousness and whatever crazy thoughts that pop into my head each moment.

 Sometimes I'm frustrated at the "inconsiderate repeat offenders", wondering why they do it, and wondering judgmentally if they drop their garbage

 in their yards at home too.
 Sometimes I wonder what other people are thinking when they see me pick up the garbage... that I'm a tree hugger, or maybe that they'll feel guilty and start picking up litter as well.
 Sometimes I think that it's nice to pick up

 these fleeting thoughts, I'm thinking primarily out of fear or love.

-Whenever I'm feeling negative thoughts (anger, frustration, judgment, self-righteousness, comparison to others in any way), it's just a result of my insecurity
+Whenever I'm feeling negative thoughts (anger, frustration, judgment, self-righteousness, comparison to others in any way), it's just a result of my temporary insecurity

 in the moment...
 The need to be better than others who litter, or the need to be better because I am a good citizen who picks up litter, and ultimately, the need to be worthy.
 I am acting from the fear of not being enough, and therefore needing to be better.

 Whenever I'm just "doing for the sake of doing", without comparison to others, and without seeing my behaviour as being

-in service or making me a better person, then I'm realizing my intrinsic worthiness in the moment, and I'm simply acting out of love for being alive and present in that moment.
+in service or making me a better person, it's just a result of my temporary security in the moment.
+I'm realizing my intrinsic worthiness, and I'm simply acting out of love for being alive and present in that moment.
 I am acting from the temporary feeling

 And so it goes for every single action in my life.
 Fear or Love.
 Fear or Love.

-The great thing about understanding the Principles is the realization that
+The great thing about understanding the Three Principles is the realization that

-no matter who we are, or what we do, or whatever crazy thoughts we think up in the moment.
+no matter who we are, or what we do, or whatever crazy thoughts we think up in the moment and innocently believe.

 And so, if I have a bad feeling in any moment, I can notice it and realize it for what it is, and either let it go, or at

 least know it will eventually go away on it's own.
 And I don't have to feel bad about thinking it.
 It's just a natural part of being "human" (an amazing thing in and of itself).
 And when I see that, and feel that, I automatically think and act more from love

 Another interesting thing is that the idea to pick up litter didn't initially come from a place of fear.
 On the sliding scale between fear and love, it was more toward the latter, just feeling good one day, enjoying

 the walk, and wanting to make for a nicer view along the way.

 And yet, the idea could just as easily have been motivated by fear, motivated by my made-up anger and deeper need to know how much better I was than the "degenerate reprobates"

 The resulting action is the same (picking up litter), but ultimately, where do I want to keep living in my